ligato/docs/docs/developer-guide/model-registration.md

 ```
 <key-prefix>/<config/status>/<module-path>/<version>/<type>/<index>
 ```

+!!! note
+    The module path dots are transformed to slashes (`vpp.interfaces` will be shown as `vpp/interfaces` in the key)

 **Example 2:**
 Another model cannot be defined with a single unique field, but required a combination of them.
 Let's assume a proto model with fields `Index` and `Tag` which both need to be used in the key.
 Define the template as follows: